sio/HomeLibraryCatalog/docs/routes.md

 ### /books/`<hexid>`/delete
 Delete a book from the library as if it never existed

-### /quit
-Stop application.
-Closes the database connection and terminates backend

 ### /table/`<table>`
 View plain database table.
 For debugging purposes only